Distributed Tracing

 #1.1.3.2 IO Events

-When clicking on a system Span in the flame graph, if the process corresponding to the system Span has IO read/write events, the corresponding IO events can be viewed.
-The IO events tab allows for quick viewing of the time consumed by Span for file read/write.
+When clicking a system Span in the flame graph, if the corresponding process has IO read/write events, you can view them.
+The IO Events tab allows quick viewing of the time consumed by file read/write operations for the Span.

 IO Events

-• Tip: Consists of file name + IO event type + event duration. ③ Detailed Information: Displays details of the IO event.
+③ Detailed Information: Shows details of the IO event.

 #1.1.3.3 Flow Logs

-When clicking on a network Span in the flame graph, analyze the latency data of flow logs corresponding to the time period of the call log.
+When clicking a network Span in the flame graph, analyzes latency data from flow logs corresponding to the call log’s time range.

 Flow Logs

-When analyzing why a Span exists in the flame graph, the Span tracing feature can be used.
-Clicking on a Span in the flame graph displays the relationship with other Spans in the form of a list.
-DeepFlow's distributed tracing is calculated based on a series of IDs, including TraceID, SpanID, ParentSpanID, request X-Request-ID, response X-Request-ID, request Syscall TraceID, response Syscall TraceID, request TCP Seq number, and response TCP Seq number.
-When there is an association between IDs, the Spans can be displayed in a single flame graph, with the association of IDs marked in purple in the list.
+When analyzing why a Span exists in the flame graph, you can use the Span tracing source feature.
+Clicking a Span in the flame graph displays its relationships with other Spans in a list.
+DeepFlow’s distributed tracing is computed based on a series of IDs, including TraceID, SpanID, ParentSpanID, request X-Request-ID, response X-Request-ID, request Syscall TraceID, response Syscall TraceID, request TCP Seq number, and response TCP Seq number.
+When IDs are related, Spans can be linked and displayed in the same flame graph.
+Related IDs are marked in purple in the list.

 Flame Graph Example

-The flame graph represents the passage of time from left to right.
-In the sample call chain above, the complete processing of a business request goes through the following process:
+A flame graph represents the passage of time from left to right.
+In the example trace above, a complete business request is processed as follows:

-• (1) The "Client" process initiates an HTTP GET request, which is transmitted through multiple network cards to the "Frontend Service".
+- (1) The "Client" process initiates an HTTP GET request, which is transmitted through multiple network interfaces to the "Frontend Service".

-• (2) The "Frontend Service", to complete this business process, first initiates a DNS query to the "DNS Service", which is transmitted through the network to the "DNS Service".
+- (2) The "Frontend Service", to complete the business process, first sends a DNS query to the "DNS Service", which is transmitted over the network to the "DNS Service".

-• (4) The "Frontend Service" continues to initiate an SQL query, which is transmitted through the network to the "MySQL Service".
+- (4) The "Frontend Service" then sends an SQL query, transmitted over the network to the "MySQL Service".

-• (6) The "Frontend Service" continues to initiate an RPC request, which is transmitted through the network to the "RPC Service".
+- (6) The "Frontend Service" then sends an RPC request, transmitted over the network to the "RPC Service".

-• (7) The "RPC Service" processes the request and returns an RPC response, which is transmitted through the network to the "Frontend Service".
+- (7) The "RPC Service" processes the request and returns an RPC response to the "Frontend Service", transmitted over the network.

-• (8) The "Frontend Service" receives the RPC response and replies with the final HTTP response to the "Client", which is transmitted through the network to the "Client".
+- (8) After receiving the RPC response, the "Frontend Service" sends the final HTTP response to the "Client", transmitted over the network to the "Client".

-The difference in length between any two Spans represents the amount of delay introduced between the two positions.
+The difference in length between any two Spans represents the latency introduced between those two points.

 #1.1.5 Flame Graph Analysis Examples

-In the figure below, the significant difference between two network Spans indicates a noticeable delay in the transmission of call data packets between two network cards.
-If the two network cards are "client container node" and "server container node", it indicates that the root cause of the slow response is the forwarding network between the container nodes.
+In the figure below, the significant difference between two network Spans indicates noticeable latency in packet transmission between two network interfaces.
+If the two interfaces belong to the "Client container node" and the "Server container node", the root cause of the slow response is the forwarding network between the container nodes.

-Slow Call Flame Graph Example 1 - Significant Difference Between Network Spans
+Slow Call Flame Graph Example 1 - Significant Network Span Difference

-In the figure below, the significant difference between two system Spans of the "Frontend Service" indicates that the root cause of the slow response lies in the processing process of the "Frontend Service".
+In the figure below, the significant difference between two system Spans in the "Frontend Service" indicates that the root cause of the slow response lies in the "Frontend Service" process handling.

-Slow Call Flame Graph Example 2 - Significant Difference Between System Spans
+Slow Call Flame Graph Example 2 - Significant System Span Difference

-• Example 3: Significant Length of Terminal System Span
+- Example 3: Noticeably Long Terminal System Span

-Slow Call Flame Graph Example 3 - Significant Length of Terminal System Span
+Slow Call Flame Graph Example 3 - Long Terminal System Span